mradrianhh/MIPS-vm/MIPS-vm-v2.0/README.md

 Since MIPS I is a 32-bit architecture, loading values less then 32-bits requires the datum to be either sign- or zero-extended.
 In the case of instructions suffixed with "unsigned", they perform zero-extension.
 Otherwise, sign-extension is performed.

+A complete list of instructions can be found in the [here](./MIPS%20Instruction%20Set.pdf).

 #### Load and store

 Load instructions source the base from the GPR denoted by **rs** in the instruction format, and they write the result to the GPR denoted by **rt**.